Divorce and Separation Finances

 Many of our cases have international aspects and we have developed close relationships with first-rate family lawyers around the world when we require advice regarding the laws of another jurisdiction.

-Our advice on financial matters includes:
+Our advice on divorce or separation financial matters include:

 Financial arrangements on divorce and the division of assets